CuanticoSec/CuanticoSec.github.io/posts/Pegasus_cert_research.md

 The certificate's contents are included at the end of [Lookout's analysis](https://info.lookout.com/rs/051-ESQ-475/images/lookout-pegasus-technical-analysis.pdf) on page 32.

-A slightly cleaned-up text version of the certificate's data is provided here: **TODO: link file**
+A slightly cleaned-up text version of the certificate's data is provided [here](Pegasus_ca-crt.txt).

 ---
 ___